ipph-development/assessments/readme.md

 The user enters the username in a search bar to fetch the result.

+- The match should be an exact, lowercase match
+- If no match is found, run window.alert("No match found!")

-After the result has been fetched, present the following on the page:
+After the successful match has been fetched, present the following on the page:

 - Name
 - Bio